ramitsuri/chores-server/README.md

 Backend server for the [Chores app](https://github.com/ramitsuri/chores-client) written in Kotlin (JVM) with PostgreSQL server.

+## Creating a new release
+- When ready to release a new version, update the version in `build.gradle`
+- Update `entrypoint` value in `src/main/appengine/app.yaml` to correspond to the new version
+- Commit code
+- Tag the commit in the format `v<version>`
+- Push the tag.
+GitHub Actions will auto deploy the app

 ## To deploy to GCP
 ```
 ./gradlew appengineDeploy